 Ecology (BIO 281) here at UM, and in Fall 2011 I taught the Senior

 Capstone (BIO 410) and an Insect Ecology & Evolution graduate

-In June 2012 I will be moving to Japan to lead the Biodiversity & Biocomplexity Unit at the Okinawa Institute of Science and Technology.
+I recently moved to Japan to lead the Biodiversity & Biocomplexity Unit at the Okinawa Institute of Science and Technology.
 For more information on OIST, see recent articles in Nature (1, 2) and the Economist.

 Please visit my research page for more on what I am up to.